ClearCorp/odoo-clearcorp/project_issue_type/README.rst

 ==================

 This module was written to extend the functionality of project_issue to create different types of issues.
-Works with Enterprise version only.
+Works with Enterprise version only (sale_contract) dependency.

 Contributors
 ------------